-16. More useful & necessary Info
+More useful & necessary Info

-Please be read and be familiar with rules and regulations in the Appendices that are posted on the Political Science Department's, the Dean's Office's, Social Science Academic Counselling, and Registrar's websites, among others.
+Please be read and be familiar with rules and regulations attached to the Course Outline and/or Syllabus and/or in the Appendices that are posted on the Political Science Department's, the Dean's Office's, Social Science Academic Counselling, and Registrar's websites, among others.
 All this information is relevant to appeals, plagiarism, etc.